-All three experiments reported in this paper used the same set of stimuli, which consisted of four grammatical conditions: OCP-violating geminates, non-OCP-violating geminates, OCP-violating singletons, and non-OCP-violating singletons with a representative example, as summarized in (4).
-In this design, two factors-OCP and GEM-were fully crossed.
+The stimuli consisted of four grammatical conditions: (i) OCP-violating geminates, (ii) non-OCP-violating geminates, (iii) OCP-violating singletons, and (iv) non-OCP-violating singletons, as summarized in (4), each with a representative example.
+In this design, two factors - OCP and GEM - were fully crossed.
 This paper uses CAPITAL LETTERS to represent variable names.